• Skip to primary navigation

 • 2 cups pan drippings or stock Use as much (strained) pan drippings plus additional stock to make 2 cups total.
 See post.

-• 4 tablespoon onion pureed
+• 4 tbsp onion pureed

 • 2 oz Cream Cheese * optional - but a good thickener if you don't want to use xanthan or glucomannon